Confucius Institute at USP

 - Get accreditation of our programme

-- For business purpose (as there has been a vast increase in interaction between Fiji and China)
+- For business purposes (as there has been a vast increase in interaction between Fiji and China)

 - For intellectual enrichment.

 - For an introduction to the culture of Fiji to China and vice versa.

 - For career purposes

 - Interactive and innovative methods will immerse students in a linguistic and cultural environment.